UptimeMonster-LLC/uptimemonster-site-monitor/README.md

 This plugin integrates seamlessly with UptimeMonster, an external web application that monitors your website's uptime, downtime, security, and other essential functions.

 UptimeMonster Site Monitor operates 24/7, allowing you to identify and address issues before they impact users globally.
-Activate the plugin with an API key to connect with the web application and monitor every aspect of your WordPress website.
+Activate the plugin with and connect with the dashboard and monitor every aspect of your WordPress website.
-Choose from different monitoring intervals, including every minute, and receive a detailed website health report.
+Choose from different monitoring interval mode, and receive a detailed report in a centralized dashboard for all of your websites.

 [![UptimeMonster promo video](https://img.youtube.com/vi/UTT14RCx84k/hqdefault.jpg)](https://www.youtube.com/watch?v=UTT14RCx84k&ab_channel=UptimeMonster&sub_confirmation=1)

 Please subscribe to our [YouTube Channel](https://www.youtube.com/@uptimemonster?sub_confirmation=1) for tips & tricks.
 Start your journey by signing up for a [free starter account](https://uptimemonster.com/product/uptimemonster-yearly-pricing?attribute_pa_packages=starter&variation_id=1171&add-to-cart=1170) with [UptimeMonster](https://uptimemonster.com/product/uptimemonster-yearly-pricing?attribute_pa_packages=starter&variation_id=1171&add-to-cart=1170) today!

-### Monitored Activities Include:
+### Monitor Website Activities

+Explore detailed information about any action by anyone on your WordPress site through the activity log.
+Monitor post changes, user actions, plugin and theme activation/deactivation, WordPress cron jobs, etc.

-- WordPress core updates, cron logs.
+- WordPress core updates, cron job actions.
 - Pages, Posts, CPT (Custom Post Types): add, edit, delete.
 - Categories, Tags, Taxonomies: add, edit, delete.
 - Plugins: install, activate, deactivate, update, delete.